Analytical Solutions For Halal Authentication

 LCMS-8060NX

-Detection Of Pork Meat And Gelatin
+Detection of Pork and Gelatin

 Porcine gelatin can be found in consumer products such as food, beverages, cosmetics, or pharmaceutical products due to its gelling properties.
 Apart from porcine gelatin, pork meat may be found in high-quality meat products as a result of food adulteration.
 In both cases, LC-MS/MS analysis provides a robust and high-sensitivity method for halal authentication by detecting pork-specific peptides and porcine.